 When you are a leader and you have understood what can make your employees work, you can understand that everything else is secondary.

 For starters, they offer monetary rewards that will encourage the employees.
 Who doesn’t want to earn some extra bucks?
-Also, to that, they may add flexible timings, awards, free food and other motivational items.
+Also, to that, they may add flexible timings, awards, free food, and other motivational items.

 How does a Leader do it differently?

-A leader will gain OEM knowledge and understanding of the working of the employee.
+A leader will gain OEM knowledge and an understanding of the working of the employee.
 They will ask a lot of questions regarding the present work and listen to what they have to say.

 They have unique drivers and they need to keep their tactics in the workplace.